Ameer Abdullah: Detroit Lions

+2015 season

-Abdullah was drafted in the second round with the 54th overall pick by the Detroit Lions in the 2015 NFL Draft.
+Abdullah was drafted in the second round with the 54th overall pick by the Detroit Lions in the 2015 NFL draft.
 He was the fourth running back to be selected that year.

-On May 14, 2015, the Detroit Lions signed Abdullah to a four-year, $4.15 million contract with $1.85 million guaranteed and a signing bonus of $1.28 million.
+On May 14, 2015, the Lions signed Abdullah to a four-year, $4.15 million contract with $1.85 million guaranteed and a signing bonus of $1.28 million.

-2015 season

-Abdullah began his rookie season as the Detroit Lions' third running back on their depth chart behind veterans Joique Bell and Theo Riddick.
+Abdullah began his rookie season as the Lions' third running back on their depth chart behind veterans Joique Bell and Theo Riddick.
 He made his professional regular season debut in the Lion's season opener against the San Diego Chargers, finishing with seven carries for 50 rushing yards and four catches for 44 receiving yards.
-He scored his first career touchdown on a 24-yard rushing touchdown of the first quarter of the 28–33 loss to the Chargers.
+He scored his first career touchdown on a 24-yard rushing touchdown in the first quarter of the 28–33 loss to the Chargers.
 The following week, he had his first career start against the Minnesota Vikings and finished the 16–26 loss with six carries for nine yards.
 On September 27, 2015, Abdullah had eight rushing attempts for 23 rushing yards and made two catches to 19 receiving yards and a touchdown in a 12–24 loss to the Denver Broncos.
 He caught his first career touchdown reception on a 16-yard pass from Matt Stafford.
 In Week 12, he made his second career start and rushed for 63 yards on a season-high 16 carries, while also making one reception for 12 yards against the Philadelphia Eagles.
 He remained the starting running back for the rest of the season.
 On December 21, 2015, Abdullah had nine carries for a season-high 77 rushing yards and scored his second rushing touchdown of the season against the New Orleans Saints.
 He finished his rookie season with a total of 143 carries, 597 rushing yards, two rushing touchdowns, 25 receptions, 183 receiving yards, and one receiving touchdown while starting nine games and playing in all 16 games.
 Abdullah was awarded the Lions 2015 Rookie of the Year Award by members of Detroit Sports Media.

 2016 season

 He began his second season as the Detroit Lions' starting running back for the beginning of the regular season.
-In the season-opener against the Indianapolis Colts, Abdullah had 12 carries for 63 rushing yards and caught five passes for 57 receiving yards and a touchdown as the Lions defeated the Colts 37–35.
+In the season-opener against the Indianapolis Colts, Abdullah had 12 carries for 63 rushing yards and caught five passes for 57 receiving yards and a touchdown as the Lions defeated the Colts 39–35.
 On September 18, 2016, he had six rushing attempts for 38 rushing yards against the Tennessee Titans before suffering an injury to his foot and leaving the game.
 He had torn a ligament in his left foot and missed the remainder of the season.
-On September 21, 2016, the Detroit Lions placed Abdullah on injured reserve.
+On September 21, 2016, the Lions placed Abdullah on injured reserve.